Kelly Craft: Early life and education

-She grew up in a middle class family.
+She grew up in a middle-class family.
 Craft played clarinet in the high school band at Glasgow High School, and graduated in 1980.

 Craft then created her own interdisciplinary major, with an emphasis on international law, at the University of Kentucky in Lexington.
 She graduated with a B.A. in 1984.

 Consulting firm

 In 2004, Craft started a marketing, strategic management, leadership advice, and business consulting firm, Kelly G. Knight, LLC.
 Its principal office is in Lexington.
+She also serves on the advisory board of the Canadian American Business Council.

 Political involvement and donations; philanthropy

 Craft was initially active in local politics and civic causes, such as helping the poor, and raising funds for the arts.
 She has been a generous donor to and supporter of primarily Republican political candidates.
-In 2004, Craft was a prominent supporter of President George W. Bush.
+In 2004, Craft was a prominent supporter of President George W. Bush's reelection campaign, and co-chaired the Republican National Finance Committee.
 In 2012 she was the Kentucky finance committee chairwoman for Mitt Romney’s presidential campaign.
 She also raised money for then-governor Ernie Fletcher, and congressmen Hal Rogers and Ron Lewis.

-The Crafts have strongly supported then-Senate Majority Leader Mitch McConnell.
 She is also an influencer in Kentuckian affairs.
+The Crafts supported then-Senate Majority Leader Mitch McConnell.
 Craft has also supported both Democratic Kentucky Governor Andy Beshear, and former Kentucky Governor, Republican Matt Bevin.

 She was a delegate to the 2016 Republican National Convention from Kentucky.
 That year, Craft and her husband Joe Craft donated millions of dollars to candidates for the 2016 Republican nomination for president.
-The couple initially supported Marco Rubio, but in June 2016 moved their support to Donald Trump and contributed more than $2 million to his campaign, in part because he agreed with them in private that he wouldn’t replace House Speaker Paul Ryan or Senate Majority Leader Mitch McConnell, whom they supported.
+The couple initially supported Marco Rubio, but in June 2016 moved their support to Donald Trump and contributed more than $2 million to his campaign, in part because he agreed with them in private that he would not replace House Speaker Paul Ryan or Senate Majority Leader Mitch McConnell, whom they supported.
 Political commentator Scott Jennings said that their support gave Trump instant credibility.